Adaptive sampling for linear state estimation: Sampling the Ornstein-Uhlenbeck process

 Sampling exactly once in discrete time means selecting a sample $x_\nu$ from the set of $M+1$ sequentially available random variables $x_0,\ldots,x_M$, with the help of a stopping time $\nu\in\{0,1,\ldots,M\}$.
 We can define the optimum cost to go which can be analyzed as follows.
 For $n=M,M-1,\ldots,0$, using equation~(\ref{reducedExpressionOU}),

 The above equation provides a (backward) recurrence relation for the computation of the single sampling value function $V_n^1(x)$.
 Notice that for values of $x$ for which the l.h.s. exceeds the r.h.s. we stop and sample, otherwise we continue to the next time instant.
 We can prove by induction that the optimum policy is a {\em{time-varying threshold}} one.
 Specifically for every time $n$ there exists a threshold $\lambda_n$ such that if $|x_n|\ge\lambda_n$ we sample, otherwise we go to the next time instant.
-The numerical solution of the recursion presents no special difficulty if $a \le 1$.
+The numerical solution of the recursion presents no special difficulty if $a\le 1$.
+For $a > 1$, we need to use careful numerical integration schemes in order to minimize the computational errors~\cite{kushnerNumericalMethodsBook}.
 If $V_n^1(x)$ is sampled in $x$ then this function is represented as a vector.
 In the same way we can see that the conditional expectation is reduced to a simple matrix-vector product.
 Using this idea we can compute numerically the evolution of the threshold $\lambda_t$ with time.
 The minimum expected distortion for this single sampling problem is:

 For obtaining the solution to the $N+1$-sampling problem, we use the solution to the $N$-sampling problem.
 For $n = M, M-1, \ldots 0$,